Professor Richard Wilding OBE – The Supply Chain & Logistics Professor | Global Thought Leader

 It can be utilised in a number of ways by business professionals, educators and students.

-1. A business professional, from any function, can use the course as a means for reflection, identifying how the collaborative principles required within the supply chain can gain competitive advantage by increasing value and reducing costs
+1. A business professional, from any function, can use the course as a means for reflection, identifying how the collaborative principles required within the supply chain can gain competitive advantage by increasing value and reducing costs and risks.

 2. Educators can use the course in a number of ways: a) as an introduction to more advance programmes b) Utilised within a course to provoke discussion.
 For example, a podcast or video can be viewed and group discussion or syndicate work questions set.
 E.g. Video XYZ discusses ABC, what are the strengths and weakness of this argument?
+The Linkedin Learning Course can be placed on Learning platforms for pre-learning and/or post-learning for taught courses.

 3. Students of any discipline can use the course as an introduction to the topic providing them additional views, ideas and concepts that can be utilised and explored in more depth for assignments.
 Those considering specialising in the subject area of Logistics and Supply Chain management may also wish to take the course as a short pilot and introduction to see whether they really want to pursue the topic in depth.